antonsugin/mosaic-python/README.md

 # Mosaic

-    ## Python script can be run through PyCharm
+    ## mosaic-code python script can be run through PyCharm

     Makes the target image mosaic from other small images.